 I update memorials daily.
 I include source references.
 I correct errors, I scan and restore photographs, I wore holes in my pants from kneeing above stones and trimming overgrowth.
 I have mosquito bites.
 I have wiped buckets of sweat from my head and been sunburned.
 I have filled the car with gasoline and driven more miles than I want to acknowledge.
 I have enjoyed every minute of my work.

-In that context, memorial transfers actually get in the way of this work.
+In that context, memorial transfers actually get in the way of our work.
 When I transfer a memorial to someone else, additional steps are needed when new biographical information is discovered.
 I must now send a message to the new manager and "hope" they have the time, energy, enthusiasm, dedication, and desire to add more information to a memorial.
-I also have to periodically check to see if that information was actually added.
+I also have to periodically check to see if that information was actually added, taking away valuable time.
 A pet-peeve of mine is when I provide source documentation it is simply discarded at the whim of a 'non-genealogist' who deems it unimportant to cite the source of the information.

 I will work with you, directly (using the EDIT tab on any memorial) and make updates and corrections you provide.
-I will double-check my local sources and possibly be able to add even more information.
-Sometimes a conclusion that "this is the wrong John Anderson" can be made, avoiding errors which can lead other researchers astray.
+I will double-check my local sources and might be able to add even more information.
+Sometimes a conclusion can be made that "this is the wrong John Anderson", avoiding errors which can lead other researchers astray.

 If you "absolutely, positively, need management of a memorial", please provide a compelling reason when asking for a transfer.
 I do follow the Find-A-Grave guidelines, and sometimes outside those guidelines.
 Most of all, thank you for your understanding.
 I look forward to working with people who also want to improve the accuracy of the information that is being collected and offered on this website.